 In a system monitoring the operational time of a piece of equipment, an accumulative timer could track the total uptime.
 Input1: A Boolean signal indicating whether the equipment is running (TRUE = running, FALSE = stopped).

-Input I: A Boolean signal indicating whether the equipment is running (IRUE = running, FALSE = stopped

 Input2 (optional): A Boolean signal to pause the timer (for example, during planned maintenance).
 Input3 (optional): A Boolean signal to reset the timer to zero (for example, after a major service).
 Output: The total accumulated runtime in seconds.
 This provides a record of the total operational time of the equipment, which can be used for maintenance scheduling.

-TIME R_EVENT - Event based timer
+TIMEI R_EVENT - Event based timer

 IN1

 IN2 OUT =Time RS(IN1)<->RS(IN1) RS(IN2)

 RESET